Police seek man in Christmas jumper after Telford assault leaves man with serious injuries

 Police seek man in Christmas jumper after Telford assault outside pub leaves man with serious injuries

-Police have appealed for witnesses after a man was left with serious injuring following an assault.
+Police have appealed for witnesses after a man was left with serious injuries following an assault.

-West Mercia Police are investigating the attack, which happened in Wellington, Telford, in the early hours of Saturday, December 20.
+West Mercia Police officers are investigating the attack, which happened in Wellington, Telford, in the early hours of Saturday (December 20).

 A statement from Telford Police said: "An altercation occurred at around 1am outside The Station Hotel on Station Road, which left a man aged in his 20s, with serious injuries.